Participate in conversational, active learning.

 What is social justice?
-Our Contemporary Momentasks students to consider the role of social justice in their daily lives through critical examination with an emphasis on empathy and perspective-taking.
+Our Contemporary Moment asks students to consider the role of social justice in their daily lives through critical examination with an emphasis on empathy and perspective-taking.
 This guided visit will encourage students to question their perspectives and stance on issues as they analyze current events presented through the lens of artwork on view at di Rosa.
-A pre-visit lesson will be provided to further contextualize the learning experience.
+A pre-visit lesson is provided to further contextualize the learning experience.
 Recommended for grades 7-12.

 Explore artworks found throughout di Rosa’s grounds, including the Sculpture Meadow and Courtyard.
 Visits are entirely outdoors.
 In the event of rain, @ di Rosa will be offered (indoors only).
 Recommended for grades PK-12.

 Each Art Lit lesson uses one picture book to seamlessly incorporate visual literacy with language arts and social and emotional learning.
 Gallery activities and drama-based instruction bring both the story and works of art to life, as students engage in close looking, expressive writing, and storytelling.
 The book you choose will be mailed to you (on loan) to read in the classroom before your visit.

 PK / K: